Docker-Tutorialz/nginx-docker-image/README.md

 root@804841b67ea6:/#
 ```

 1.5.
-Creating a MongoDB on Docker container:
+Creating a MongoDB container:

 - before we need check the Dockerhub about [MongoDB](https://hub.docker.com/_/mongo):

 ```
-elliot01 ~]# docker container run -d -e MONGO_INITDB_ROOT_USERNAME=mongouser -e MONGO_INITDB_ROOT_PASSWORD=mongopwd mongo
+# docker container run -d -e MONGO_INITDB_ROOT_USERNAME=mongouser -e MONGO_INITDB_ROOT_PASSWORD=mongopwd mongo
 2833a64a61b6637c77e4df70cdf2442ccd56b19dc1d63037307cb69497b2178a
 ```

 1.6.
-Now we need access this container, you can do this:
+Now we need access this container, you can do this below:

 - port-bind (connection port with container, we need create a port-bind, get a local port of my machine and link with container port)
-- Options:
 ```
+Options:
 -d - execute container in background
 -p - port-bind
 -e - environment variables